zieren/eltern-emailer/README.md

 # Eltern-Emailer

-Unofficial email interface for `*.eltern-portal.org` sites: Retrieves messages from the web and emails them to you.
+Unofficial email interface for `*.eltern-portal.org` sites:

+* Retrieves messages from the website and emails them to you.
+* Receives emails from you and posts them on the website.

 This has several advantages:

 * Saves time
 * Supports multiple parents